The most flexible way to earn a valuable accounting credential

 - Susan Wolcott, Thought Leader for CPA Canada, Accounting Instructor, and Independent Scholar

-Our Post-Graduate Certificate in Accounting is offered in our online, part-time format, as well as a full-time, in-class format.
+Our Post-Graduate Certificate in Accounting is offered in our online format, as well as a full-time, in-class format.
 To select the appropriate program, consider the format that best suits your learning style, your schedule, and your need for flexibility.

 This format was designed to make our program accessible to those working full-time, or those who may not be able to complete the course within a specific timeframe.